Skip to Content

 • Performance in a leading or critical role for organizations or establishments that have a distinguished reputation;

-• High salary or remuneration in relations to others in the field;
+• High salary or remuneration in relation to others in the field;

 • Commercial success in the performing arts.

-Submission of evidence proving three of these categories is not dispositive and United States Immigration & Naturalization Services must still make a final determination of eligibility.
-The Burden of proof is on the applicant and must be shown by preponderance of evidence.
+Submission of evidence proving three of these categories is not dispositive, and the United States Immigration & Naturalization Services must still make a final determination of eligibility.
+The burden of proof is on the applicant and must be shown by a preponderance of evidence.
 Matter of Chawathe, 25 I&N Dec.
 369 (AAO 2010).

 • A comparable position at a university; or